liberland/laws/drafting/drafts/misdemeanor-law.md

 2. If such behavior directly and likely leads to an international incident, the penalty shall range from 50 LLM to 1000 LLM, depending on the severity of the incident and its consequences.

 ### Title 3: Misdemeanors in construction and maintenance of objects

+### Article 10: Unauthorized Construction Activities
+1. An individual involved in construction activities, hereafter referred to as the "Builder," who engages in construction on land that either belongs to another individual or on which the Government has expressly forbidden such construction or its specific type, shall be subject to penalties.
+2. The penalty for unauthorized construction shall range from 50 to 50,000 LLM, depending on the severity of the infraction and its consequences.

-#### Article 10: Non-Compliance with Croatian Legal Standards in Construction
+#### Article 11: Non-Compliance with Croatian Legal Standards in Construction
-1. An individual involved in construction activities, hereafter referred to as the "Builder," who fails to adhere to Croatian legal standards in any of the following aspects:
+1. A Builder who fails to adhere to Croatian legal standards in any of the following aspects:

 a) Overall building plans and conception,